weikang9009/processing_pysal/README.md

 ![grass_acti](png/grass_acti.png)

-Since we are not using GRASS plugin at this moment, we mihgt as well deactivate it and specify "GRASS commands"-"GRASS7 folder" blank instead of trying to install the software.
+Since we are not using GRASS plugin at this moment, we might as well deactivate it and specify "GRASS commands"-"GRASS7 folder" blank instead of trying to install the software.